klisiubb/event-app/README.md

 - [ ] Change default QR codes with branding images.
 - [ ] Add sponsors/partners and rewards to landing page.
 - [x] Create stunning landing page.
+- [ ] Add volunteers to landing page (with subroles and photos).
+- [ ] Role/Permissions sync with Kinde.
 - [ ] Explore additional features and improvements.

 ## License